PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 The project is conducted under 3 main sections:

-- Research of the Fisher's Iris dataset, including an overview of the dataset & a brief description of any new topics or terminologies encountered within the subject matter.
+- Research & download of the Fisher's Iris dataset, including an overview & review of the dataset & a brief description of any new topics or terminologies encountered within the subject matter.

 - Development & writing of the python program for the import, cleaning & analysis of the dataset, including explanations of the code developed, reasons for choice of code used along with highlighting any limitations within code.